 How is ESB Networks Enabling the Electrification of Transport?

-ESB Networks will need to facilitate our customers to connect at least one million electric vehicles to the distribution system by 2030.
+ESB Networks is enabling the electrification of transport by connecting at least one million EV's to the distribution system by 2030.
 The distribution network has considerable capacity to accommodate electrified transport.
-However, there will be areas of the network which are already heavily loaded or where clusters of electric vehicles emerge that will require the deployment of smart solutions or reinforcement.
+However, there will be areas of the network which are already heavily loaded or where clusters of EV's emerge that will require the deployment of smart solutions or reinforcement.

 To deliver on our commitment we are: